My tribute to an ancient Temple of Spirit

 Devastatingly, on my return, the current pandemic COVID-19 broke.
 All of us have been trying to stay grounded, hoping for normalcy and livelihood to return.
 During this testing time I take refuge in my basement studio.
 Time spent there is uplifting.

-I recently handcrafted these pendant and earrings inspired by the Giza Plateau of Egypt.
+I recently handcrafted these earrings inspired by the Giza Plateau of Egypt.
 The Great Pyramid is the oldest and only surviving of the Seven Wonders of the ancient world.
 It was built to outlive all of humanity and still stands tall defying time!

 The reflection of the Sun from the walls of these several thousand year old pyramids onto the surrounding barren desert landscape dotted with habitation is mind blowing.
 The pharaohs built these tombs for their eternal life.
 My jewelries are shaped like an inverse pyramid lifting the spirit up and out.